 Sunday

-Start Sunday with breakfast or brunch in Bristol.
-We recommend eating at Bloom, a large restaurant right on State Street that has both indoor and outdoor seating options.
-Their menu features southern breakfast and brunch fare, like buttermilk drop biscuits, biscuits & gravy, chicken & waffle sandwiches, and grits bowls.
+Start Sunday with a quick breakfast in Bristol.
+We recommend eating at Blackbird Bakery, a delectable bakery right off State Street with both indoor and outdoor seating options.
+Their menu features a wide selection of sweet and savory baked goods, from apple fritters and Danishes to bagels and scones.
 Once you’ve finished eating, walk along State Street browsing the local shops, from antique stores and art galleries to outfitters and clothing boutiques.
 If you’ve been looking for a place to buy that cowboy hat or boots, you’ll find several shops for that here in downtown Bristol!

 Next, tour the Birthplace of Country Music Museum, located just a few blocks from State Street.
 An affiliate of the Smithsonian Institution, this state-of-the-art museum celebrates the influence of the 1927 Bristol Sessions to today's music and features exhibits spread over two floors, including traveling exhibits from the Smithsonian.